ethersync/ethersync/README.md

 ### 1. Install the `ethersync` command

-Ethersync works on Linux, macOS, and on the Windows Subsystem for Linux.
+Ethersync works on Linux, macOS, Android, and on the Windows Subsystem for Linux.

 <details>
 <summary>Binary releases</summary>

-The [releases on GitHub](https://github.com/ethersync/ethersync/releases/latest) come with precompiled static binaries for Linux and macOS.
-Download one and put it somewhere in your shell's [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)).
+The [releases on GitHub](https://github.com/ethersync/ethersync/releases/latest) come with precompiled static binaries.
+Download one and put it somewhere in your shell's [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)):

+- `x86_64-unknown-linux-musl` for Linux
+- `universal-apple-darwin` for macOS
+- `aarch64-unknown-linux-musl` for Android (use a terminal emulator like [Termux](https://termux.dev))

 </details>

 <details>